 LIFE’S NARRATIVES and REAL QUESTIONS

-When we’re feeling overboard, out of sight of land with no rescue on the way, lifen situations can seem impossible to resolve.
+When we’re feeling overboard, out of sight of land, with no rescue on the way, life situations can seem impossible to resolve.

 Consider the following three narratives.
 Does one resonate with you more than another?